yakup-ayata/csharp-for-everybody/Address Book Application/README.md

 This option exits the application.

 ## License
 This application is licensed under the MIT License.
-Feel free to use, modify, and distribute it as you see fit
+Feel free to use, modify, and distribute it as you see fit.